 Approximately 30,000 documents of Tubman’s personal papers were retrieved from the library of his unoccupied mansion in Liberia and preserved in a 16-month grant project awarded by the British Library Endangered Archives Programme.
 The materials demonstrate the nearly complete integration between Tubman’s personal and political lives during his presidency from 1944 until his death in 1971.
 The bulk of the collection clusters at the beginning (1944–50) and end (1961–71) of his administration.

 The papers were found in deteriorating condition and in need of immediate preservation efforts.
-Much of the collection required conservation; in 2003, rebel soldiers rummaged through the file cabinets in search of valuables, tossing folders and papers onto the floor, leaving them limp and damp in Liberia’s tropical climate (for a more detailed assessment, see “Assessment of Liberian Document Repositories: 2004”).
+Much of the collection required conservation; in 2003, rebel soldiers rummaged through the file cabinets in search of valuables, tossing folders and papers onto the floor, leaving them limp and damp in Liberia’s tropical climate (for a more detailed report, see “Assessment of Liberian Document Repositories: 2004”).

 The project, with £48,810 in funding from Endangered Archives and additional conservation funding from CAMP/Title VI, followed a six-stage process to retrieve, restore, and microfilm the collection before returning it to Liberia.
 Containers of the damaged papers were sent to the E. Lingle Craig Preservation Laboratory at Indiana University for freeze-drying and conservation.
 Professional archivists sorted and created finding aids to the collection (Encoded Archival Description).
 Finally, the collection was microfilmed for preservation (and potential future digitization).